sam-peach/recursion-question/README.md

 npm i
 ```

-In your CL run 'testem' and follow the URL.
+Then run 'testem' in your commandline and follow the URL.